 5. Kenya’s Devolution from Eight Provinces to 47 Counties May Push Violence to the Subnational Level, as More Candidates Vie for Political Power

 Notably, a report by the Kenya National Commission on Human Rights documented that violence during the primaries took place predominantly in western Kenya, NASA’s stronghold.
 On one hand, this may point to the fragility and intra-party competition of the opposition’s six-party coalition.
 Alternatively, it could also point to the competition generated by the devolution.
 In other words, while NASA may cooperate to win the presidency, the subnational positions will be hotly contested by the members of the coalition.
 In fact, NASA’s vice presidential candidate, Kalonzo Musyoka, a member of the Wiper party, says as much when justifying his support for only Wiper candidates in county-level elections: “NASA is going to win this election, but I don’t want to be a deputy president without governors and foot soldiers in both county and national assemblies to implement our agenda.”

-There are a number of positive factors in the lead-up to the Kenyan elections.
-Notably, judicial decisions seem to reflect a commitment to impartiality, and the IEBC has allowed some efforts to increase transparency.
-However, the actions of the police, the low-intensity pre-election violence, and the competitiveness of the county-level races may worsen insecurity before and after voting.
-National stakeholders, in partnership with regional and international actors, must focus on protecting voters, ensuring that citizens are able to vote, and facilitating the redress of grievances through the rule of law, rather than on the streets.
+There were a number of positive factors in the lead-up to the Kenyan elections.
+Notably, judicial decisions seemed to reflect a commitment to impartiality, and the IEBC allowed some efforts to increase transparency.
+However, the actions of the police, the low-intensity pre-election violence, and the competitiveness of the county-level races may worsen insecurity.
+National stakeholders, in partnership with regional and international actors, must focus on protecting voters and facilitating the redress of grievances through the rule of law, rather than on the streets.

 Africa Center Expert

 - Dorina Bekoe, Associate Professor of Conflict Prevention, Mitigation, and Resolution